 Beer is most often thought to get “skunked” when it is subjected to different temperatures.
 In reality, it is the light that causes this, a better phrase would be “lightstruck” than “skunked”.

-After you have chosen you bottled and filled the bottled you need to store it properly.
+After you have chosen your bottles and filled the bottles you need to store them properly.
 Here are some tips about how to store it properly after bottling.
 Please check out my article here

 Can I use plastic bottles?